TIGRLab/tigrlab.github.io/members/index.md

         <a href="/images/jerrold_jeyachandra.jpg"><img src="/images/jerrold_jeyachandra.jpg"></a>
 </figure>

 Jeyachandra (M.Sc, Science, Queens University) joined the lab as a Research Analyst.
 He is responsible for maintaining and expanding upon the lab’s computational pipelines for processing imaging data.
 In addition, he manages the analysis of phantom data, which provides critical insight into scanner performance across the many research centres involved in the lab's studies.
 Jeyachandra is also interested in utilizing computational techniques to improve precision in therapeutic neurostimulation.
-To create personalized treatment, he is working to bringing together techniques for modeling rTMS-induced electrical fields with characterizing individualized resting state activity.
+He is the lead developer of BOONStim (Bayesian Optimization of NeuroStimulation), a pipeline utilizing cutting-edge technologies from neuroimaging and TMS electrical field modelling, to automatically calculate an optimal TMS coil position given a target region of any size or shape.

 Kevin Witczak
 ----------------------------